UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson01.rst

 -------------------------

 The second, and harder part is gitHub classroom.

-Sorry about the false start -- it was buggy!

-But we've settled on a workflow, and hopefully it will suport that workflow consitently.

 In general, most of you seem to have got the basics down: